berkaynizam/ai-cam.github.io/_people/verity-harding.md

 ---
-layout: person
-name: Verity Harding
+title: Verity Harding
-title: "  "
-given: Verity
-family: Harding
+photo: /assets/images/uploads/verity-harding.jpg
 job_title: Director of the AI and Geopolitics Project (AIxGEO)
-institution: ""
 department: Bennett School of Public Policy
-category: []
-start: ""
-end: ""
 biography: >-
   Verity Harding is a globally recognised expert in AI, technology and public policy.
 She is currently Director of the [AI and Geopolitics